dhil/pthandlers/README.md

 have yet to discover.
 Currently, without passing `-O1` it appears that `gcc` (version 7.5.0) fails to tail call optimise some functions.

+## Future work

+The current implementation only supports unary deep handlers.
+A natural extension would be to support unary shallow handlers.
+Going even further, it would be interesting to encode both deep and shallow variations of multi-handlers.

 ## Acknowledgements

 This work was done whilst I was being supported by